12 tonnes of KitKat chocolate stolen in Europe, risking shortages before Easter - PRESS AI WORLD

 side-post-image

-12 tonnes of KitKat chocolate stolen in European heist ahead of Easter
+12 tonnes of KitKat chocolate stolen in Europe, risking shortages before Easter

-A significant shipment of Nestle's KitKat chocolate bars, weighing approximately 12 tonnes, has been stolen in Europe, raising concerns about supply disruptions just before Easter.
-The heist involved a truck carrying 413,793 units of KitKat, which disappeared while in transit between production and distribution points, according to Le Monde, India Times, and CBS News.
+A large shipment of Nestle's popular KitKat chocolate bars, weighing approximately 12 tonnes, has been stolen in Europe.
+The company reported that a truck carrying 413,793 units of its new range was taken while in transit, warning that this theft could disrupt supplies just before Easter, a critical time for chocolate sales, according to Le Monde, India Times, CBS News, Reuters, and South China Morning Post.

 SHARE THIS ARTICLE: